 Comment: This was such an easy simple swap an you still haven't sent, even TWO WEEKS later.
 If you bother to send ill change the rating to a 3.

 Response: I sent this.
 I marked it sent on time.
-And I have feedback from another partner for this swap, so clearly I sent SOMETHING.
+I have feedback from my other partner who got BCCd on the EXACT SAME EMAIL for this swap, so clearly I sent SOMETHING.
 I have no idea what happened to your email - check your SPAM filter.
+You never contacted me to report a problem other than leaving this this rating.
 You are rude, hostile, and your accusations are not supported by the facts.
 If you can re-post your comments in a more civil tone, I will re-send an email for this swap.